nikolay-borzov/user-scripts/README.md

 [![JavaScript Style Guide][standard-image]][standard-url]

-User scripts for Tampermonkey and Greasemonkey (not tested yet)
+User scripts for Tampermonkey and other user script managers (not tested yet)

 # Image Viewer